 Let’s consider you receive an error message after some time.
 You may encounter any error message, for example:

-The application encountered an error while attempting to change the state of ‘Name of your Virtual Machine.’
+The application encountered an error while attempting to change the state of Virtual Machine.

 ‘The system cannot find the file specified.’